-Adversarial domain adaptation consists of three model types: (1) feature extractor, (2) domain discriminator, and (3) label predictor.
-Seminal work integrated adversarial learning and domain adaptation as a mini-max game~\cite{ganin2016domain}.
-This work demonstrated that domain adaptation can be achieved by jointly optimizing a feature extraction model to maximize the difference of latent features from source and target domain data, via a domain classifier, and to minimize the error in predicted values for learning tasks, via a label predictor.
-This joint optimization enables the effective learning of a useful latent feature representation.
-Prior work demonstrated that replacing the discriminative feature extraction models with generative feature extraction models is also an effective means of domain adaptation (e.g.,~\cite{balaji2020robust, liu2016coupled, li2020model}).

-Most domain adaptation techniques exhibit \emph{one-to-one portability}~\cite{li2020model}, but multi-target domain adaptation (i.e., one-to-many portability) is an active research area~\cite{gholami2020unsupervised}.
-Domain adaptation techniques primarily rely on deep neural networks~\cite{zhou2022cross, zhou2023cross, li2022dynamic}, consisting of millions of parameters; thus, exhibiting a \emph{high model complexity}.
-The {adaptability} of domain adaptation varies.
-Some approaches require one example in the target domain~\cite{yue2021prototypical}, while others require thousands~\cite{li2021supervised}.
-Further, access to source and target data during training is a hard requirement for many domain adaptation techniques, which makes them impractical for real world HRI. \emph{One-to-one portability, high model complexity, and low adaptability} are undesirable properties; thus, domain adaptation techniques are not viable for workload estimation of unknown tasks.
+Most domain adaptation techniques exhibit \emph{one-to-one portability} \citep{balaji2020robust, liu2016coupled, li2020model}, but multi-target domain adaptation (i.e., one-to-many portability) is an active research area \citep{gholami2020unsupervised}.
+Domain adaptation techniques primarily rely on deep neural networks \citep{zhou2022cross, zhou2023cross, li2022dynamic} consisting of millions of parameters; thus, exhibiting a \emph{high model complexity}.
+Domain adaptation techniques exhibit varying adaptability, where some approaches require one example in the target domain \citep{yue2021prototypical}, while others require thousands \citep{li2021supervised}.
+Further, access to source and target data during training is a core requirement for all domain adaptation techniques, making them impractical for real-world HRI. \emph{One-to-one portability, high model complexity, and low adaptability} are undesirable properties; thus, domain adaptation techniques are not viable for workload estimation of unknown tasks.